caproto/caproto/doc/source/basics.rst

 ---------------------------------

 Ask the server to send responses every time the value of the Channel changes.
-We can request a particular data type and element count; in the case we'll just ask for the "native" data type and count that the server reported in its ``CreateChanResponse`` above.
+As with reading, above, we have the option of requesting a specific data type or element count, but we'll use the "native" parameters.

 .. ipython:: python